raspiduino/mre-sdk/README.md

 # mre-sdk
-MRE-sdk archive in case someone needs it
+An archive of the MRE Software Development Kit and related resources in case someone needs it.

 ## I want to download right now!
 Go to [Release](https://github.com/raspiduino/mre-sdk/releases)